 August 23rd, 2018 | Melissa Kluttz, Sterling Talent Solutions

-Best Practices for Employee Due Diligence in the Financial Services Industry
+Employee Due Diligence for Financial Services Industry – Sterling

 Vetting new hires is important for any position, especially within the financial services industry.
 The Undercover Recruiter broke down the cost of a bad hire (earning $62,000 a year and terminated after 2.5 years), in a recent infographic, The Outrageous Costs of a Bad Hire.
 The formula is: Hiring Costs + Total Compensation + Cost of Maintaining Employee + Disruption Costs + Severance + Mistakes, failures and missed business opportunities equals a bad hire cost of $840,000 in this example.